Air Seychelles: Restructuring

 In January 2018, Air Seychelles announced the closure of its sole long-haul route (Paris), the return of its two Airbus A330 long-haul aircraft, and a focus on its regional network.
 The plan is aimed at ensuring the long-term profitability and sustainability for the airline, in response to rapidly increasing competition.
 Remco Althuis, Interim CEO, said, 'The launch of competing air services from Europe to Seychelles will significantly impact Air Seychelles' flights to and from Paris, which account for approximately 30% of total passenger revenue at the airline, making the route unsustainable.'
 The airline will refocus on its domestic and regional networks, with a reduced workforce.

 Corporate affairs

 Ownership

 Air Seychelles was established and originally owned by the Government of Seychelles, having purchased and merged several small aircraft operators into one airline.
-Following problems of management and profitability, Etihad Airways acquired a 40 percent stake in Air Seychelles in 2012, in a deal worth $45m.
+Following problems of management and profitability, Etihad Airways acquired a 40 per cent stake in Air Seychelles in 2012, in a deal worth $45m.

-On 1 May 2021 it was announced Etihad Airways sold its 40% stake back to the Government of Seychelles for $1.
+On 1 May 2021 it was announced Etihad Airways sold its 40% stake back to the Government of Seychelles.